 If you’ve been paying attention to the news at all, you’ve probably heard about cryptocurrency.
 It’s been one of the big investment stories of 2017 and 2018, with values rising expansively and falling precipitously.
 But it’s equally likely that you may not understand what’s being referred to by cryptocurrency, or what exactly it is.

 We’re here to fix all that.
-Let’s look at what cryptocurrency is, what it does, who is enthusiastic about it, and why.
+If you’re interested in cryptocurrency trading Philippines, let’s first look at what cryptocurrency is, what it does, who is enthusiastic about it, and why.

 What It Is